Star Wars: Knights of the Old Republic: Other games

 Select characters from the series have also made a non-canon appearance in the mobile turn-based role-playing game Star Wars: Galaxy of Heroes, released on iOS and Android in November 2015, also published by Electronic Arts.
-While most of the game's playable characters come from the 2012 mainstream Star Wars continuity that Lucasfilm established under The Walt Disney Company, several characters from the Knights of the Old Republic series are also included, mostly due to Electronic Arts being responsible for both Heroes and Knights.
-All new players are given a Jedi Consular who wields a green lightsaber and has the ability to heal.
+While most of the game's playable characters come from the mainstream Star Wars continuity that Lucasfilm established under The Walt Disney Company, several characters from the Knights of the Old Republic series are also included, since Electronic Arts is responsible for both Heroes and Knights.